The Hopkin Thomas Project

 Coal, Fire, Iron & Steam - A history of the life of Hopkin Thomas and the technology that he utilized and helped develop in the mid-nineteen century.
 This work is published on this web site (Internet-browser-based) form and will be also distributed to interested parties on disk.
 The history covers with Hopkin’s life in Wales and the technological developments that occurred there during his early years, Philadelphia at the time of Hopkin’s emigration, and his subsequent activities at Beaver Meadow, Tamaqua and Catasauqua, Pennsylvania.

 Hopkin Thomas Family Ties - a genealogical data base showing the connection between the Hopkin Thomas family and other prominent Lehigh Valley families.
 Included are connections to Asa Packer, organizer of the Lehigh Valley Railroad and Lehigh University; to the Heller and Horn families who were prominent in the development of Easton and Hellertown; to the David Thomas family of Catasauqua who pioneered the hot-blast method of producing iron; to the Laubach family that at one time held 40% of the land area of Northampton County; and on and on.
-There are currently over 37,000 persons in the data base.
+There are currently 40,000 persons in the data base.

 James Thomas of Pennsylvania and the Alabama Iron Industry.
 This will be a monograph directed at documenting the efforts of James Thomas, son of Hopkin Thomas, during the post-civil war decade when he played a prominent role in the reconstruction of the Birmingham Alabama iron industry.
 The object of this work is to correct some of the confusion which permeates the very thoroughly documented history of this industry - confusion resulting from the fact that two Thomas families from the Lehigh Valley had interests in that reconstruction.